More information on 2017 Italian VAT reporting changes

 The due date for Annual VAT returns is 30 April of the following year.
 The 2016 Annual VAT return will still be submitted by the former due date: 28 February 2017.

 The Italian Spesometro return and Blacklist return will no longer be required.
 The last Spesometro return to be submitted cover the 2016 period, due by 20 April 2017.
 Regarding the black-list return, however, it has been cancelled also for the 2016 year.
+More information can be found on the website of Italian Revenue Agency.

 Regarding Intrastat, it is no longer required to report intra-Community acquisitions of goods or services in the Italian Intrastat return.
 The form Intra2 will be abolished.
 Italy combines ESL and Intrastat returns.
 Therefore, it is not yet clear how will the Italian authorities gather statistical and commodity code information about incoming goods from other EU countries.